 This is an unpaid internship but course credit is often available.

-- Interview with the Department Specific Employee/Supervisor
+- Screening Interview with the Development Team and then an additional final Interview with the Department Specific Employee/Supervisor

 - Receive offer and accept--conditional on background and reference checks